stcarrez/ada-ado/README.md

 # Testing

-Before running the unit tests for MySQL or Postgresql, you must create the test database as described in [Database Creation](#database-creation).
+Before running the unit tests for MySQL/MariaDB or Postgresql, you must create the test database as described in [Database Creation](#database-creation).

 The unit tests are built and executed using: